technology-toolbox/website/content/blog/jjameson/2008/10/20/fessing-up-about-firefox.md

   portion
 - Copy the image to the clipboard or save directly to a PNG file

 The only quirk that I've noticed is that I can't copy a Web page and paste it directly                 into Microsoft Office programs.
-Instead, I still use Paint as an "intermediary"                 -- which isn't really an issue due to the speed at which this can be accomplished                 with {{< kbd key="CTRL+V" >}} (to paste from Screengrab! into Paint), {{< kbd key="CTRL+C" >}}                 (to copy the entire selection in Paint -- thus replacing the clipboard content),                 followed by {{< kbd key="CTRL+V" >}} (to paste the image into Word or Powerpoint).
+Instead, I still use Paint as an "intermediary"                 -- which isn't really an issue due to the speed at which this can be accomplished                 with {{< kbd "CTRL+V" >}} (to paste from Screengrab! into Paint), {{< kbd "CTRL+C" >}}                 (to copy the entire selection in Paint -- thus replacing the clipboard content),                 followed by {{< kbd "CTRL+V" >}} (to paste the image into Word or Powerpoint).

 #### Web Developer